 - B&B MARE DI FUORI – Modern, comfortable rooms make this one of the best places to stay in the area.
 Some even have a jacuzzi.
 It’s great value for money.

 - CALA SANT’ANDREA APARTMENT – This large apartment is perfect if you are traveling with a group of friends or for a family with children.
-It’s fully equipped for a comfortable stay.
+It’s perfect for a comfortable stay.

-Make sure to also read my post The Best Hotels In Stintino.
+Make sure to also read my post, Best Hotels In Stintino, for more information on where to stay in the area.

 Further Readings